weeyin83/gaug2025site/README.md

 - The params.toml file is where a lot of thing are defined, header logo, favicon, social media icons etc. Google analytics etc.

 - hugo.toml is the file you want if you want to change the colour scheme of the site.
 I changed the color_primary and light colours fron the original green to a more azure related blue.

+- The contact page uses a form that uses Formspree to help make it work.